- Zoning laws and rent controls must be eased

 - No home purchases by numbered companies

-- Adjust the Residential Tenancy Act to make investing in rental properties and renting space in primary residence more desirable as to increase inventory and drive down pricing.
+- Adjust the Residential Tenancy Act to make investing in rental properties and renting space in primary residences more desirable to increase inventory and drive down pricing.

 - Phase out rental-assistance programmes that drive up prices.